top of page

 Like so many answers, this one depends on who you’re asking.
 There’s one answer from the viewpoint of the individual (jiva), one answer from the viewpoint of God (Ishvara), and another from the perspective of the Self (non-dual awareness).

-A life with purpose would assume to mean a reason for the span of an individual’s experience from birth until death.
-As sentient beings, we find it hard to believe that life isn’t without a set of goals, even if those goals are not made obvious.
+A life with purpose suggests a given reason for the span of an individual’s experience from birth until death.
+As sentient beings, we find it hard to believe that life isn’t without a set of goals, even if those goals are not always made obvious.
 Life, we might conjecture, is like a long novel.
 If you tear out any single page and read it, it appears to give little or no direction on where the story is going.
-It’s only when all the pages are put together in book form, outlined by chapters, that we are able to recognize a pattern and interpret the story as having significance.
+It’s only when all the pages are put together in sequence, neatly outlined by chapters, that we are able to recognize a pattern and interpret the story as having significance.

 Life, we might conjecture, is like a long novel.
 If you tear out any single page and read it, it appears to give little or no direction on where the story is going.
 It’s only when all the pages are put together in book form, outlined by chapters, that we are able to recognize a pattern and interpret the story as having any significance.

-Each of us may define "purpose" in different ways.
-A mother will define hers much different from an artist, a businessman or a policeman.
-Unlike animals, because we have an intellect and apparent free will, we are able to propose our own purpose in life—whether it be to just get by, or try to "make a dent in the world."
-Nevertheless, in spite of the myriad ways one might define purpose, we can outline three universal goals that most of us strive toward and that influence purpose.
+Each of us may define purpose in different ways.
+A mother will define purpose differently than an artist, a businessman or a policeman.
+Unlike animals, because we have an intellect and apparent free will, we are able to propose our own purpose in life—whether it be to just get by, or make actual change in the world.
+Nevertheless, in spite of the myriad ways one might define purpose, we can outline three universal goals that most of us strive toward and that influence our purpose.

 The first is security (artha).
 Before we set any lofty goals for ourselves, we must first start with the basics.
 Security is our primary goal because it’s the one which all other goals depend on.
 As individuals, we seek to protect ourselves against disease, violence, suffering, hunger and death.
 Thus, at an innate level, our purpose in life is to survive and thrive and to see that our offspring do the same.
 We share this primal instinct with all beings.

 The second universal goal is enjoyment (kama).
-Once we have a full belly and a roof over our heads, our goal is to enjoy ourselves.
+Once we have a full belly and a roof over our heads, our goal is to have a little fun.
 Even animals show a propensity for play once their basic needs are met.
 At a very basic level, our goal in life is simply to avoid pain and seek out pleasure.
 Pleasure ranges from the sensual (tasting, feeling, hearing, seeing, and smelling) to the intellectual (learning, calculating, imagining, theorizing, and conceptualizing).
 There is also enjoyment derived from a job well done, or from building and maintaining relationships with others.
-We may see our purpose in life to simply enjoy ourselves with whatever life has afforded us.
+We may see our purpose in life to simply enjoy ourselves with whatever life has afforded us—and that wouldn't be a bad thing.

 Thus, it could be argued life’s purpose is to have security, pleasure and virtue.
 For most people, these goals provide sufficient purpose.
-They believe such questions, for example, about the nature of existence, should be left to the philosophers and naval-gazers.
+They believe such questions— for example, about the nature of existence—should be left to the philosophers and naval-gazers.
 Life just is.
 “Work hard to play hard!” is their mantra.
-To them, life isn’t complicated.
-It really comes down to just avoiding pain and seeking pleasure.

 Thus, it could be argued life’s purpose is to have security, pleasure and virtue.

 First, every action inevitably has both a positive and negative effect.
 We derive much pleasure from our relationships with objects and people.
-However, it's inevitable that every relationship must first be gained, then maintained, and eventually lost.
-This isn’t to say that all relationships are not worth the effort, just that there’s an up for every down.
+However, it's inevitable that every relationship must first be gained, then maintained, and then lost.
+This isn’t to say that relationships are not worth having, just that there’s an up for every down.
 Blame it on duality!

 The second limitation is that ultimately, none of these goals can satisfy us.
 No matter how many objects we acquire or friends we make, we always want more.
-Our contentment with what the world has to offer is always somewhere over the horizon.
+Our contentment with what the world has to offer is always to be found somewhere over the horizon.
 As humans, we can never have enough security, pleasure or virtue.
-It becomes an endless and unattainable quest for perfect, complete and lasting satisfaction.
+It becomes an endless and unattainable quest for perfect, complete and total satisfaction.

 The third limitation is dependence.
 Once we have acquired security, pleasure and virtue, we might become dependent on them and perhaps, even enslaved by them.
 We may give our life to chasing the mighty dollar, finding everlasting love or perhaps, trying fruitlessly to remove everything that is wrong with the world.
-The result is that our desire to be secure, experience pleasure and do good/be good becomes binding—the opposite of freedom.
-We might then come to realize that our life purpose isn’t making us any happier, and if we think about it long enough, that actual freedom is nowhere to be found “out there.”
+The result is that our desire to be secure, experience pleasure and do good/be good becomes binding—which is the opposite of freedom.
+We might then come to realize that our life purpose isn’t making us any happier, and that actual freedom is nowhere to be found “out there.”
 For a few, this might motivate them to look within in order to find some other purpose.

 Vedanta would ask, “Who is it that is asking that life have purpose?”
 Because if the body-mind ultimately belongs to God as Creator, and the essence of who we are (consciousness as the Self) is universal and impersonal, then the question is moot.
 If anything, life’s purpose should be to discover and assimilate the truth.
 Because without the truth, one will continue to ask irrelevant questions such as, “Does life have purpose?”
 Thus, a fourth universal goal after security, pleasure and virtue is moksha or freedom—that which is free from dependence on external factors, including having any purpose.

-When I zoom in, I gladly accept that my life has purpose.
+When I zoom in, I assume that my life has purpose.
 When I zoom out, I gladly accept that it needn’t have one.

 bottom of page